SpaceAdvocates/SpaceAdvocatesWebsite/README.md

 ### Installation

 1. Download, install, and update the latest version of [Wordpress](http://wordpress.org/download/).
-2. Navigate to the theme directory in terminal.
+2. Navigate to `/wp-content/themes/` in terminal.
-3. `git clone git@github.com:SpaceAdvocates/SpaceAdvocatesWebsite.git` to clone this repository into `/wp-content/themes/` (then activate the theme in the WordPress Dashboard).
+3. `git clone git@github.com:SpaceAdvocates/SpaceAdvocatesWebsite.git` to clone the repository (then activate the theme in the WordPress Dashboard).
 4. `bundle init` to install all Ruby Gems specified in the Gemfile.
 5. `npm install` to install Grunt, its tools, and all other node modules.
 6. `grunt` to execute tasks.